Herbert W. Worthington: Career

 Worthington grew up in South Los Angeles, and in the 1960s he started associating with the music scene.
-Later, in the early 1970s, while living with his friend Buddy Miles, a friend gave him a camera and Worthington's brother helped show him how to use it.
+Later, in the early 1970s, while living with his friend Buddy Miles, a friend gave him a camera.
 Living and working with Buddy Miles, Worthington got to know other musicians, such as Steve Winwood, Sly Stone and Jimi Hendrix.
 Hendrix became a very close friend, and Worthington would end up traveling with Hendrix on several shows in 1969.